MicroEJ/docs/VEEPortingGuide/uiCco.rst

 C Module: MicroUI
 =================

-This C module is divided in several parts and each part provides an implementation of some :ref:`MicroUI Abstraction Layer APIs <section_display_llapi>`.
+This C module is divided into several parts, and each part provides an implementation of some :ref:`MicroUI Abstraction Layer APIs <section_display_llapi>`.
-This C module is **mandatory** to use the UI Pack (the C files must be compiled in the BSP) but some C files are optional.
+This C module is **mandatory** to use the UI Pack (the C files must be compiled in the BSP), but some C files are optional.

 This C module is available on the :ref:`central_repository`: `com.microej.clibrary.llimpl#microui`_.